mitghi/jetro/README.md

 [<img src="https://img.shields.io/badge/docs-jetro-blue"></img>](https://docs.rs/jetro)

 Jetro is a library for querying, transforming, and comparing JSON.
-It provides a compact expression language, a bytecode VM with caching, and a thread-local document handle for zero-ceremony evaluation.
+It provides a compact expression language, a bytecode VM with caching.

 Jetro has minimal dependencies and operates on top of [serde_json](https://serde.rs).